 The maximum length of the abstract should not exceed 300 words.

 Article Classification.
 Authors must categorize their paper as part of the ScholarOne submission process.
-The category which most closely describes their paper should be selected from the list below:

 The purpose of the introduction is to convince readers that the published research contains novelty and it is applicable.
 It answers the following questions:

 - Are there any existing solutions (indicates the level of study the problem at the moment)?

 - What are the best solutions according to the author/s?

 - What is the main limitation of the research?

 - What is expected to be achieved by the author of the research?

 The main text is structured into separate sections, distinguished by their titles (headings should be brief, with a clear indication of the differences between their hierarchy).
 The preferred format for writing the main titles is to be in bold format and subtitles to be written in italics. font – Times New Roman 12, capitals, left alignment).

 Purpose and objectives of the study.
 The purpose and objectives of the study should ensure the understanding of the publication’s focus and should justify its structure.
 After that, the authors should specify:

 - What is the significance of the publication?